-We cannot directly identify VAT or excise tax amounts paid, so instead we back out, for each purchased item, the share of the item's value that is a VAT or excise charge.
-In order to determine this share, these taxes are scaled in two ways.
-The first scale factor involves selecting the proportion of the total tax collection we expect to be generated by household expenditure.
-For VAT, non-fuel excise, and fuel excise, these first scale factors are 0.5, 1.0, and 0.1 (respectively).19 When this first scale factor is less than one, it indicates our assumption that the tax in question is not collected exclusively from households.
+2.3.3 VAT, Excise, and Fuel Excise: Based on Expenditure Records excise, and fuel excise, these first scale factors are 0.5, 1.0, and 0.1 (respectively).
+When this first scale factor is less than one, it indicates our assumption that the tax in question is not collected exclusively from households.
 For example, the 0.1 factor on the fuel excise indicates we assume 90 percent of the fuel excise collection total (listed in table 1 above) is coming from the commercial/industrial/enterprise and government/NGO sectors.
-We do not assume the fuel excise collected from the non-household sectors does not create a burden for households (through higher prices of other goods and services consumed); however in this report we only allocate the direct burden of indirect taxes like VAT and the excise tax.20
+We do not assume the fuel excise collected from the non-household sectors does not create a burden for households (through higher prices of other goods and services consumed); however in this report we only allocate the direct burden of indirect taxes like VAT and the excise tax.